 While this certainly has to do with the size of the people who will be sleeping on it, it also has to do with personal preference.

 If you’re single or shopping for children/teens then a twin or full size mattress will probably be suitable.
 On the other hand, the most common size for couples is a queen size mattress because it fits well into most bedrooms and is large enough to give both people the space they need to sleep without disturbing each other.

-King size mattresses have crept up in the popularity polls recently because they essentially offer couples as much space in bed with their partner as if they were alone on a twin xl.
+King size mattresses have crept up in the popularity polls recently because they essentially offer couples as much space in bed with their partner as if they were alone in a twin.
 If you’re a restless sleeper who needs lots of room, then a king mattress is the way to go.
 It’s also a popular choice among couples with pets or children who sneak into bed every now and then.

-For extremely tall people (over 6.5ft) a California king might seem attractive.
+For taller or larger folks, California king might seem attractive.
 Buyers of both king sizes should be aware of increased costs for the bed itself and accessories, and more challenging set-up due to the size and weight of the mattress.

 Here are the dimensions and examples for standard bed sizes so you know what to expect:

 |Twin||38″ x 74″|

 While we’re focusing on high-quality mattresses in this article, we feel like we need to warn you about prices that are both too low and too high.

 For instance, if you find a queen size mattress under $500, it typically means they’re cutting corners or using cheaper materials.
 Which means you’ll likely end up paying for it elsewhere – such as by getting low quality sleep.

 Many of the online-only brands that cut out the middleman fees can offer an amazing quality mattress for under $1,000 for a queen size mattress.
 Certainly, there are mattresses that are more expensive than that, but you’re likely paying for bells and whistles or hidden markups at that point.